interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_same_uss.md

-# Notifications to operator: internal equal priority conflict not permitted test scenario
+# Notifications to operator: conflict notification from nonconforming flight same USS test scenario

 ## Description
 This test aims at testing the strategic coordination requirements that relate to the notification scenarios where